MAA Rio Grande was his registered Mammoth donkey name.

 Why are donkeys so special?
 Donkeys have a cross on their back, this is special.

 Well, they are usually not always but usually more relaxed than the horse and well kinda like a black lab they just want to be loved on, they want to eat, they want to snuggle with their human.
 The donkey loves to play tug with their four-legged donkey buddy.
 Donkeys love to jump up and grab the neck of their donkey buddy.
 Donkeys are donkeys!

 Donkeys never forget anything they must be treated with a fair and respectful plan.
 Never abuse your donkey.
-Rehabilitation of an abused donkey can takes many, many years and some of these donkeys can become violent towards people they associate with the past abuse.
-I.e., a smell, man or woman (former abuser), truck, sounds, cigarette.
+Rehabilitation of an abused donkey can takes years and some of these donkeys can become violent towards people they associate with the past abuse.
+Triggers are a smell, man or woman (former abuser), truck, sounds, hat, gloves, cigarette.
 Post Traumatic Stress Disorder (PTSD) is real in animals just like people.
 Donkeys can see in color.

 What Do Donkeys Need To Stay Healthy?

-1. Clean water fresh water, diet, low sugar and low protein hay Never feed donkeys alfalfa hay ever.
+1. Clean water fresh water, diet, low sugar and low protein hay portion control is a must.
+Never feed donkeys alfalfa hay ever.
 Hay must be tested to come in no higher than 10% Sugar to keep the exotic desert equine healthy.
 Exercise is key.

 2. Taming – Donkeys need their hooves picked out daily and their feet trimmed at least every 7 weeks

 3. Donkeys need the vet to come and see them at least once a year

 4. Donkeys need their teeth checked at least once a year

 5. Donkeys need us, humans, to check for sores, lice, or a limp – Watch your donkey learn how they move so you can catch problems quickly